withastro/astro/packages/astro-rss/README.md

 Type: `boolean (optional)`
 Default: "always"

 By default, the library will add trailing slashes to the emitted URLs.
-To change this behaviour, you use this option, by passing the value `false`.
+To prevent this behavior, add `trailingSlash: false` to the `rss` function.

 ```js
 import rss from '@astrojs/rss';